-The flow at the South Australian border is approximately 8.5 GL/day and is expected to remain at approximately 8.5 GL/day over the coming week, depending on river operations.
+The flow at the South Australian border is approximately 8.5 GL/day and is expected to increase to approximately 9 GL/day over the weekend and remain at that level over the coming week, depending on river operations.

 The current flow at the South Australian border includes the full January Entitlement Flow (7 GL/day), along with water for the environment, interstate trade adjustments and adjustment for deferred entitlement flows, which are stored and accumulated for critical human water needs during dry periods.